-The orbit is the bony space around the eyeball.
-It encompasses the eyeball, the muscles that move the eye, fat that cushions the eye, the lacrimal (tear) gland, and the bones of the skull that protect the eye.
+The orbit is the bony space around the eye socket.
+It encompasses the eye, the muscles that move the eye, fat that cushions the eye, the lacrimal (tear) gland, and the bones of the skull that protect the eye.

-Common orbital diseases include thyroid eye disease (i.e. Graves’ disease), orbital fractures from trauma, and idiopathic inflammation of the orbital structures (i.e. “orbital pseudotumor”).
-Often times these problems can be managed conservatively with medications or with no treatment at all.
-However, not infrequently, surgical intervention is indicated for therapeutic or diagnostic goals.
+Common orbital diseases include thyroid eye disease (i.e. Graves’ disease), orbital fractures from trauma, and idiopathic orbital inflammation.
+Often these problems can be managed conservatively with medications or with no treatment at all.
+However, surgical intervention may be indicated for some diagnostic or therapeutic goals.

 Photo of infection of the right orbit (i.e. orbital abscess)

-Left orbital mass (lacrimal gland lymphoma) presenting with ptosis
+Left orbital mass (lacrimal gland lyphoma) presenting with ptosis